 Upon receiving a request from the MCPTT user to send an MCPTT emergency alert to the indicated MCPTT group and this is an authorised request for an MCPTT emergency alert as determined by subclause 6.2.8.1.6, the MCPTT client shall generate a SIP MESSAGE request in accordance with 3GPP TS 24.229 [4] and IETF RFC 3428 [33] with the clarifications given below.

-NOTE 1: this SIP MESSAGE request is assumed to be sent out-of-dialog.
+NOTE 1: This SIP MESSAGE request is assumed to be sent out-of-dialog.

 The MCPTT client: